 Best Dang Brush By Dixie Belle

 This nightstand was purchased at my local Habitat Restore for $35.
 It was solid and the drawers slide easily too.
 No major nicks dings or scratches so it was a good find.
 Check your local Habitat Restore, Goodwill and other furniture thrift and resale stores to find project pieces.

 For a Quick Video Short of This Project you can check out:

 Prep Your Project: Cleaning & Sanding Your Furniture Before the Chalk Paint Furniture Makeover

-I started this chalk mineral paint furniture makeover by giving this a good sanding.
+I started this chalk mineral paint furniture makeover by giving this nightstand a good sanding to prep for the chalk paint and stencil.
 I sanded the top completely with an electric orbital sander and gave the rest of the piece a scuff sanding by hand with a foam 120 grit sanding pad.

 Next up, vacuum the sanding dust and wipe down to remove any fine dust remaining.
 Then mix Dixie Belle White Lightening granules with hot water and give the piece inside the drawers and outside a good cleaning.
 Follow with a wipe down of clear clean water to remove any cleaning residue.
 White Lightening is a great cleaner for all your chalk paint furniture projects.

 Cleaning the furniture properly is the most important step.
 Grime, fingerprints, oils, dirt and such must be removed in order for the paint to adhere well.
 And if there are oily spots or residue it may very well come through your paint and cause dark stain spots, especially with white or light colored painted pieces.

 Prime Before Painting